ariannasg/optimizing-python/README.md

 ## Using memory_profiler
 Be aware of the usage of the `@profile` that will throw error when just running the file.
 It should be used just when profiling!
-This is the command for getting the memory profile:
+This is the command for getting the memory profile of a given function:
 ```
 (optimizing-python) ➜ python -m memory_profiler src/using_line_and_memory_profiler.py
 999996